 |action=[string]||The type of action to perform.
 Can be get_logged_in_reps, get_support_teams, generate_session_key, join_session, transfer_session, set_session_attributes, get_session_attributes, terminate_session, get_appliances, get_connected_client_list, get_connected_clients, check_health, set_failover_role, or get_api_info.|

 IMPORTANT!
-If you are experiencing a high volume of support requests, repeatedly calling a command such as get_logged_in_reps or get_support_teams can potentially bottleneck your system.
+If you experience a high volume of support requests, repeatedly calling a command such as get_logged_in_reps or get_support_teams might bottleneck your system.
 Therefore, a best practice is not to request a list of representatives or teams with each support request.
-Instead, if you are making the same API call in succession, consider caching the results for a period of time and reusing them.
-New sessions requests should reference this cached list instead of calling for the list each time.
+Instead, if making the same API call in succession, consider caching the results for a period of time and reusing them.
+New sessions requests should reference the cached list instead of calling for the list each time.

 - Command API: https://www.bomgar.com/namespaces/API/command